ethrelfall/Flow-stability/readme.md

-#Repository for stability analysis of some fluid flows.
+# Repository for stability analysis of some fluid flows

 script zucatti.py: this is an attempt at implementing perturbation analysis of convective flows as in *Assessment of reduced-order modeling strategies for convective heat transfer*, V. Zucatti et al.